Formal Heritage Protection

 If a property is legally protected through a Heritage Designation Bylaw, Conservation Covenant or Heritage Revitalization Agreement, the protection tool will be listed on Title, which you can acquire from the BC Land Title and Survey Authority.
 If a building is in the Queen's Park neighbourhood, it may be part of the Heritage Conservation Area.

-A quick check of the City’s online map (where you can download a public site report) will note if your property is a protected heritage property or if it is listed on the Heritage Register.
+A quick check of the City’s heritage register online map will note if your property is listed on the Heritage Register.

 If your property is listed on the Heritage Register, it is not legally protected.
 However, it means that the property has been recognized by the City as having heritage value to the community.